nigelhorne/ged2site/README.md

     ged2site -cFdh 'Your Name' gedfile.ged

-You will then have two sites - static-site is static HTML, dynamic-site is a VWF based website which uses templates to support more than one language and present different content to mobile/web/search-engine clients.
+You will then have two sites created in sub directories
+- static-site is static HTML,
+- dynamic-site is a [VWF](//nigelhorne/vwf) based website which uses templates to support more than one language and present different content to mobile/web/search-engine clients.

 If you decide to use the static site, just copy files in the static-site directory to your webserver.